 Crassula 'Rosa Marina'

-Crassula 'Rosa Marina' is an attractive perennial, succulent plant.
-The leaves are closely appressed around the stem, forming clear 4-angled columns, new leaves at the apex are oblique, sometimes tinged deep red and thus even more colorful than the rest of the plant.
-The stems are hardly visible as the plant is offsetting freely from the base.
-The flowers resemble those of Crassula elegans.
+Crassula 'Rosa Marina' is an attractive succulent with leaves closely appressed around the stem, forming clear, 4-angled columns.
+The new leaves at the apex are oblique, sometimes tinged deep red, and thus even more colorful than the rest of the plant.
+Stems are hardly visible as the plant is offsetting freely from the base.
+Flowers resemble those of Crassula elegans.

 How to Grow and Care